Video SpotlightGROW in WINNIPEG: Energy & Environment

-With assets of more than $12 billion and annual revenues in excess of $1.2 billion, Manitoba Hydro is one of Canada’s most active leaders in the energy and environment sector.
-Since 2003, this provincial Crown corporation’s export sales have totaled $5.6 billion.
-Its forecast for total export revenues are $16 billion over the next 20 years and $29 billion over the next 30 years.
+With assets of more than $17 billion and annual revenues in excess of $2.3 billion, Manitoba Hydro is one of Canada’s most active leaders in the energy and environment sector.
+Since 2005, this provincial Crown corporation’s export sales have totaled $5.2 billion.
+Its forecast for total export revenues are $16 billion over the next 20 years.
 Exports of this scale help Manitoba Hydro keep prices low for local businesses.

 Myriad opportunities exist to develop bioproducts from the abundant biomass available in the province.
 A variety of renewable bioproducts can be produced, including biodiesel, biofibre, ethanol, biocomposites and biogas.
 Manitoba’s Bioproducts Strategy envisions that bioproducts produced in Manitoba could generate revenues of $2 billion by 2020.
 To achieve this vision, the province government has made commitments to assist businesses through research and development funding, tax credits and a $30-million Commercialization Support for Business Program.

-- Manitoba Hydro currently employs more than 6,450 people.
+- Manitoba Hydro currently employs more than 6,400 people (17 per cent Aboriginal).

-- Manitoba Hydro Place uses about 70% less energy than similar-sized buildings and was awarded a platinum LEED Rating in 2012.
+- Manitoba Hydro Place uses about 70 per cent less energy than similar-sized buildings and was awarded a platinum LEED Rating in 2012.

-- In addition to renewable resources, Manitoba’s hydrocarbon and mineral mining sector continues to attract investment, with $1.3 billion in capital expenditures and $122 million in new exploration in 2011.
+- In addition to renewable resources, Manitoba’s hydrocarbon and mineral mining sector continues to attract investment, with an estimated $1.4 billion in capital expenditures in 2014.

 - A major growth opportunity for Winnipeg’s environmental sector may stem from the challenges related to the cleanup of Lake Winnipeg.